24:04

 We see the form,

-Then we think bee,
+Then we think B,

 Then we have this feeling,

-And then we react or respond to the action,
+And then we react or respond.

 You don't see a form.

-So if you don't see this,
+So if you don't see the,

 So the bee could be there,

-But you're blind,
+But you're blind.

-So you don't have the eye,
+So you don't have the eye.

 So you don't see the form.

-So then there is no awareness,
+So then there is no awareness.

-So then you might hear the bee,
+You might hear the bee,

-But if say we're talking about seeing,
+We're talking about seeing,

 You don't see the bee,